lermana/indoorplants/README.md

 ### Installation

-After cloning the repo, enter the top-level folder and run `pip install .` It is my hope that this library will exist in `pypi` in the near future.
+You can run `pip install indoorplants` to get this repo.